Tirbanibulin: Side effects

 In several studies tirbanibulin has been observed to induce skin reactions at the site of application, ranging from mild to severe erythema, flaking, ulceration, and pain.

-As of now, there has been no extensive research conducted on the risks of tirbanibulin usage by specific human populations (i.e., pregnant populations).
-There also has been no significant differences observed in safety or effectiveness of the drug between geriatric or pediatric populations.
+Extensive research has not been conducted on the risks of tirbanibulin usage by specific human populations (i.e., pregnant populations).
+Significant differences have not been observed in the safety or effectiveness of tirbanibulin between geriatric or pediatric populations.

 History

 The US Food and Drug Administration (FDA) approved tirbanibulin based on evidence from two clinical trials (Trial 1/ NCT03285477 and Trial 2/NCT03285490) of 702 adults with actinic keratosis on the face or scalp.
 The trials were conducted at 62 sites in the United States.
 Participants received once daily treatment with either tirbanibulin or inactive control ointment for 5 consecutive days to the single predetermined area where they had actinic keratosis.
 Neither the participants nor the health care providers knew which treatment was being given until after the trial was completed.
 The benefit of tirbanibulin in comparison to control was assessed after 57 days by comparing the percentage of participants who did not have any actinic keratosis on the treatment area (100% clearance).